Elektros to Explore Expansion - GuruFocus.com

-SUNNY ISLES BEACH, FL / ACCESSWIRE / October 18, 2022 / Elektros (OTC PINK:ELEK), an emerging leader in the electric mobility industry, announced plans to expand its luxury electric vehicle (EV) car rental fleet.
+SUNNY ISLES BEACH, FL / ACCESSWIRE / October, 20 2022 / Elektros (OTC PINK:ELEK), an emerging leader in the electric mobility industry, today announced its plans to expand its well-anticipated luxury electric vehicle (EV) car rental fleet across Florida before expanding nationwide.

-After receiving its initial Tesla vehicles, Elektros will look to expand its luxury EV car rental fleet to include such brands as Lucid Air, BMW i4, Porsche Taycan GTS, Rivian R1S, and Mercedes-Benz EQB.
+After receiving its initial Tesla vehicles, Elektros looks forward to expanding its luxury EV car rental fleet to include highly demanded brands such as Lucid Air, BMW i4, Porsche Taycan GTS, Rivian R1S, and Mercedes-Benz EQB.

 Luxury and Rideshare Demand in Recession

-Elektros initial EV car rental focus in South Florida will be on luxury rentals and higher-end consumers who tend to weather economic contractions with stable and predictable spending habits.
+Elektros initial EV car rental focus in South Florida will include luxury rentals by higher-end consumers who tend to weather economic contractions with stable and predictable spending habits and wish to explore their curiosity about EVs prior to purchase.

 In addition, the company will explore rideshare rentals, which could see increased demand as more gig economy drivers seek higher-end rental vehicles for short-term employment.